UniMath/agda-unimath/src/finite-group-theory/orbits-permutations.lagda.md

     iterate-add-ℕ n m (map-equiv e) _ ∙ (ap (iterate n (map-equiv e)) p ∙ q)
 ```

-### The equivalence classes of iterative orbits of an automorphism on a finite set

 ## Properties

-### For type equipped with a counting, orbits of permutations are finite
+### For types equipped with a counting, orbits of permutations are finite

 The map `i ↦ eⁱ a` repeats itself.